 Tallinn has an international airport that easily connects it with Europe and most of the world.

-At only a 15 minute drive or twenty minute shuttle from the Old Town of Tallinn, it’s a really convenient place to arrive into the Estonian capital.
+At only a 15-minute drive or twenty-minute shuttle from the Old Town of Tallinn, it’s a really convenient place to arrive in the Estonian capital.